panoply/syncify/readme.md

 # Package Schema

 Syncify exposes a large set of configuration options.
-If you are using a text editor like [VS Code](https://code.visualstudio.com/) or one that supports [JSON Schema Specs](https://json-schema.org/specification.html) then you can optionally extend the built-in `package.json` json schema the editor uses to provide features like hover descriptions, auto-completions and intellisense support for the `"syncify":{}` field.
-It is highly recommended that you extend the `package.json` json specifications.
+If you are using a text editor like [VS Code](https://code.visualstudio.com/) or one that supports [JSON Schema Specs](https://json-schema.org/specification.html) then you can optionally extend the built-in `package.json` json schema used to provide features like hover descriptions, validations, auto-completion and intellisense.
+Extending the package schema will enable these capabilities on the `syncify` field.

+> It is **highly recommended** that you extend the `package.json` json specifications.

 ### Generate via CLI (vscode users)

 Syncify can automatically generate the `package.json` specs for developers using VS Code.
 The settings reference will be written within a `.vscode` directory in the root of your project.
-Use the following command:
+Run the following command:

 ```
 $ syncify --vsc